Research

 A Compositional Semantics for Explicit Naming

 Sky Wilshaw and Graham Hutton.
-In preparation, 2025.
+Submitted for publication, 2025.
+(PDF)

 Naming enables values to be shared between different parts of a computation.
-We focus on a notion of explicit naming, where names are first-class citizens, with explicit primitives for creating, using and freeing names.
-Operationally, such primitives can be viewed as providing a form of manual memory management using pointers.
-Indeed, the traditional approach to defining a semantics for explicit naming involves threading through a heap that maps names to values.
+We study a notion of explicit naming, where names are first-class citizens, and explicit primitives are provided for creating, using and freeing names.
+Operationally, such primitives provide a form of manual memory management using pointers.
+Using this interpretation, we can define a simple semantics for explicit naming by threading through a heap that maps names to values.
 However, this leads to a non-compositional semantics, which complicates inductive reasoning.
-To address this, we introduce a lambda calculus with explicit naming, and develop a compositional semantics that is provably equivalent to its non-compositional counterpart.
+To address this, we introduce a lambda calculus with explicit naming, and develop a compositional semantics for it that is provably equivalent to its non-compositional counterpart.

 New Foundations is consistent

 M. Randall Holmes and Sky Wilshaw.
-In preparation, 2025.
+Submitted for publication, 2025.
+(PDF)

 In this paper we will present a proof of the consistency of Quine's set theory "New Foundations" (hereinafter NF), so-called after the title of the 1937 paper in which it was introduced.
 This version takes the approach of building a model of tangled type theory rather than a model of the usual set theory without choice with a tangled web of cardinals; further, details of the construction are refined due to interaction with the now complete verification in Lean by the second author.